MakeshVineeth/world_clock/README.md

 # Flutter Clock

-A Simple Flutter project to display World Clocks dynamically from WorldTimeAPI and retrieve flags using CountryFlagsAPI.
+A Simple Flutter project to display World Clocks dynamically from WorldTimeAPI.

 ## Getting Started